iamquang95/stockterm/README.md

 StockTerm is a reactive stock portfolio observer.

+The screen shot was taken on a bad day :( The 2019-nCoV is destroying the market.

 ## How to use
 Just simply copy `sample.config.json` to `config.json` at the same level with `main.go` Then run `go run *.go`